 Your drivers should be well-trained in performing routine inspections on their vehicles while on the road.
 Before each trip, they should check their tire tread, inflation, fuel, and visually inspect the vehicle for any damage that could potentially lead to mechanical malfunction or roadside breakdown.
 Whenever your driver makes a stop, these tasks should be performed once again before reentering the vehicle and continuing the trip.
 Not only will this help you avoid the need for roadside assistance, but doing so is a form of preventative maintenance that can help you avoid expensive repairs in the future.

 Trucks need a larger space between vehicles in order to maintain a safe stopping distance.
 Because the vehicle is heavier, it takes a longer time for the truck to come to a complete stop.
-By following too closely, drivers can put themselves and others at danger.
+By following too closely, drivers can put themselves and others in danger.
 Not only this, but failure to maintain proper stopping distance can lead to excess wear and tear on your brakes, resulting in a higher risk for future accidents to occur.
 Make sure your drivers understand what a safe stopping distance looks like in their vehicles before setting out on the road.

 One of the best ways for fleet managers to ensure their drivers are safe on the road is by partnering with a roadside assistance provider like STTC.
 With STTC’s roadside assistance, drivers will have access to over 250 service vehicles from more than 50 STTC locations nationwide.